Table of Contents

 - Directors’ fees

-Small businesses that generate annual turnover of up to ALL 2 million are subject to a fixed tax obligation that varies according to the type of business activity and the location of the business.
+Small businesses that generate an annual turnover of up to ALL 2 million are subject to a fixed tax obligation that varies according to the type of business activity and the location of the business.

 Social Security Contribution